pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 * Task 1: Creating a Key-pair
 * Task 2: Allocating  Virtual Machine
 * Task 3: Deploy a simple REST-endopoint enable service: "Cowsay as a Service"
+* task 4: Optional.
+Restore a session from a snapshop.

 Please follow the instructions, execute the tasks and answer the related questions.